cfe-lab/Kive/CONTRIBUTING.md

 settings but with reduced console output:

     ./manage.py test --settings kive.settings_test_pg

+All of these options disable some system tests that cover the parts of the Pipeline execution code that use Slurm.
+To enable the entire suite of tests:

+    ./manage.py test --settings kive.settings_test_pg_slurm

+These tests should be run before making a new release.

 See [the Django documentation][unit-tests] for details on running specific tests.